 - Three folds – 8 panels

 The recommendations on this page are fairly general: if you are a designer it is best to consult with your printer before designing a folded document.
-Many printers have downloadable templates on their website.
+Many printing companies offer downloadable templates on their website.

 As the name implies, simply fold the page in half.
 Sometimes this is also called a gatefold, for example in the music industry where vinyl LP albums were often packaged in a gatefold cover.

 The front cover (1) is the right panel of the first page and the back cover (2) is the left panel of the first page.
 Both panels have the same width.

 You can use the guides in an application like InDesign to visualize this during the design of the document.
 Keep in mind that panel 2 is the back cover.
 The user first sees the front cover (panel 1) and then upon opening panel 3 so these two panels should have a matching or consistent style.

 This is a 6-panel accordion fold.
 Each fold opens in the opposite direction to its neighbor, giving a pleated or concertina effect.
 All the panels have the same width.